Izak-cmd/SimpleDiscordBotCreator/README.md

 ## Getting Started

-Simply place the CreateDiscordBot.sh where you wish to initialize your Bot. i.e. /home/username/Desktop
-You do not need to create a folder.
+Simply place the CreateDiscordBot.sh in your /home/user folder You do not need to create a folder.

-### Prerequisites
+### What is Installed

 ```
 Discord.js